vcwebio/conteco.controlplane.base/docs/INTERNAL-AUXILIARY.md

 Wrapper around the API calls that run within the context of a repository - repo, config, build, release, deploy and run.
 It's bootstrapped from within the API method.
 It gets the repositories from the selection and invokes the API method for each.

+__`for-each-info`__
+Auxiliary method to invoke the correct info-generating script for the current API method.
+It returns an overview of the settings relevant for the context.

 __`output-parser-tagged`__
 Used by the CLI to parse the output from unmanaged commands.